notloged/usenet-drive/README.md

 ### Fields

-- `nzb_cache_size` (int): The number of NZBs to keep in memory.
-Default value is `100`.
-WARN remember that each NZB can be a big file increasing this will increase the memory usage.
 - `root_path` (string!): The root path of your webdav virtual file system and where all nzb and not uploaded files will be saved.
 It is recommended to add a path to a fast disk for instance a SSD or NVME since this will improve a lot the playback of video files.
 - `web_dav_port` (string): The port number for the server.
 Default value is `8080`.
 - `api_port` (string): The port number for the server.
 Default value is `8080`.